HossamBalaha/BE-544-Artificial-Intelligence-Techniques-in-Digital-Histopathology/README.md

 # BE 544 Artificial Intelligence (AI) Techniques in Digital Histopathology (Summer 2024)

+Welcome to the BE 544: Artificial Intelligence (AI) Techniques in Digital Histopathology course.

+This course offers both theoretical and practical knowledge about computer vision and AI techniques essential for processing and analyzing microscopic images, contributing to the shift towards digital pathology.
+This transition will allow AI models to assist pathologists and healthcare professionals in managing and diagnosing various diseases.

-Welcome to the BE 544: Artificial Intelligence (AI) Techniques in Digital Histopathology YouTube playlist!
-This series, presented by TA Hossam Magdy Balaha from the University of Louisville's J.B.
-Speed School of Engineering, is your gateway to the fascinating world of applying AI techniques to digital histopathology.
-Throughout the Summer semester of 2024, we'll explore how artificial intelligence is revolutionizing bioengineering, particularly in analyzing and interpreting digital pathology images.
+We'll explore how artificial intelligence is revolutionizing bioengineering, particularly in analyzing and interpreting digital pathology images.
 Join us as we uncover the latest advancements and methodologies in this exciting intersection of technology and healthcare.
 Whether you're a student, researcher, or simply curious about the future of healthcare technology, this playlist offers valuable insights into the innovative applications of AI in digital histopathology.

 ## Full Playlist and Videos

+This series is your gateway to the fascinating world of applying AI techniques to digital histopathology.

 **Full Playlist**:
 Link: https://www.youtube.com/playlist?list=PLVrN2LRb7eT3_la39bWC0EP-IW5jNjQ-w